collabmark/collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 This policy applies to “you” if you want to use the Community marks and explains how you may use them.
 You may be a member of Community or an unrelated individual or organization.

 #### 1.4.1.
 Community members
-The community includes everyone who contributes to a community project in furtherance of our mission.
+The community includes everyone who contributes to a community project to support our mission.
 It also includes members and staff of `[groups/organizations recognized by the community (e.g. user groups)]` and the Trademark steward.

 The members of the community share a common mission.
 They are the core of the movement.
 Accordingly, community members are free to use all Community marks on the Community projects and for community-focused events, as well as outreach work without a trademark license.
 Community members can also easily fill out a quick license for certain other community uses.
 And we generally give priority to community requests for uses that require an ordinary trademark license.